This post may contain affiliate links. Please see my disclosure policy for details.

 1. It’s a Medieval Hanseatic Tavern

-The staff play the part very well, dressed up in all sorts of medieval garb and you can even find the old merchant who will welcome you to his humble abode.
+The staff plays the parts very well, dressed up in all sorts of medieval garb and you can even find the old merchant who will welcome you to his humble abode.

 There are many rooms around Olde Hansa so make sure you take the time to look around.